alayor/alayor.github.io/_pages/about.md

 permalink: /about
 ---

+**Alonso A. Ortega** *(alayor)* is a Professional Software Engineer with 6 years of experience.
-Alayor is an experienced programmer.
-He started his career in 2010 in Chihuahua, Mexico as backend developer.
+He started his career in Mexico as Software developer.
 He has worked on several companies in Mexico and USA.

-He has also worked on his personal projects trying to apply the best practices in order to create the best architecture with the best practices and the cleanest code.
+Specialities:
+Java, Javascript, Web Services, BDD/TDD, SQL, OOP, Software Design, Problem solving.